ScooloV/bbpedia/docs/cheat_sheet.md

 When an active player performs a Block action, the first thing to do is to compare the Strength characteristic of both players, including any modifiers:

-•If both players have the same Strength characteristic, after modification, one block dice is rolled.
+*If both players have the same Strength characteristic, after modification, one block dice is rolled.
-•If one player has a higher Strength characteristic, after modification, a pool of two block dice is rolled and the coach of the stronger player selects which result to apply.
+*If one player has a higher Strength characteristic, after modification, a pool of two block dice is rolled and the coach of the stronger player selects which result to apply.
-•If one player has a Strength characteristic that is more than double that of their opponent, after modification, a pool of three block dice is rolled and the coach ofthe stronger player selects which result to apply.
+*If one player has a Strength characteristic that is more than double that of their opponent, after modification, a pool of three block dice is rolled and the coach ofthe stronger player selects which result to apply.

 #### ASSISTING A BLOCK

 There are two types of assist that can be counted: 'offensive' and ‘defensive’, as described on page 57 of the Blood Bowl rulebook:

-•Each offensive assist counted modifies the Strength characteristic of the player performing the Block action by +1.
+*Each offensive assist counted modifies the Strength characteristic of the player performing the Block action by +1.
-•Each defensive assist counted modifies the Strength characteristic of the player that is the target of the Block action by + 1.
+*Each defensive assist counted modifies the Strength characteristic of the player that is the target of the Block action by + 1.

 #### BLOCK DICE